Books with new Ghanada text

 Jacket Design: Robin Basu, inspired by Ajit Gupta

-Ghanada Kulpi Khan Na was abbreviated to Kulpi.
+Ghanada Kulpi Khaan Na was abbreviated to Kulpi.
 All illustrations from the original, featured in B/W. With some new / stock sketches by Ajit Gupta and / or Robin Basu.
 Headpiece for each tale had a quote by Ghanada.

 For some reason, a sketch from Jawl was assigned to Chokh and vice versa.